Convert a fresh catch into a mouthwatering masterpiece.

-- Learn how to photograph food
+- How to photograph food like a pro

 - Lighting setups for food photography

-In this food photography class Karl and Anna undertake this fresh fish shot using a simple lighting setup and careful control of colour and composition.
+In this food photography class, Karl and Anna undertake this fresh fish shot using a simple lighting setup and careful control of colour and composition.

 They key thing for this image was the styling.
 In fact, the shot required very little in terms of equipment and lighting (members can view the full equipment list of the right-hand side of this page).